Embrace Positivity: 8 Ways to Thrive During the Coronavirus Challenge

 3. Positivity Is Contagious

-Since more and more families have started switching to our Online Music Lessons, both students’ parents and teachers reported that students were excessively happy to see our teachers through the screens of their computers and iPhones.
-That means young students miss their lessons, feel disconnected and worried about the situation, and are excited to see the familiar faces of their beloved teachers!
-So, hands up to those who switched to our online music lessons.
+While you may need to manage your finances more carefully, think of the extra time you can now spend with your children or on personal interests.
+Since more families have started switching to our Online Music Lessons, both students’ parents and teachers reported that students were thrilled to see our teachers through their computer screens.
+Young students miss their lessons, feel disconnected, and are excited to see the familiar faces of their beloved teachers.
+Hands up to those who switched to our online music lessons!

-When you stay positive and our teachers show a good example, your child is happy overall and takes the situation as an experience rather than devastating to your family circumstance.
+When you stay positive and our teachers show a good example, your child is happy overall and takes the situation as an experience rather than something devastating to your family circumstance.

 4. Stay Connected Through Technology

+Staying socially distant does not mean limiting your communication with friends, neighbors, and family.
 Socialize by phone, text, email, or chat.
 Make new friends online!
 “Meet” your neighbors via online groups and platforms.
-Keep talking; we are social animals after all.
-J
+Keep talking; we are social animals, after all.

 5. Practice your music!

 Stay busy and calm by practicing your music pieces.
-Playing music and working on hard passages, although sometimes challenging, have a relaxing and calming effect.
+Playing music and working on challenging passages have a relaxing and calming effect.
 It tends to lower your blood pressure, calm your nerves, slow your pulse, and decrease stress.
+Our traditional recital parties will take place in the near future!

 6. Limit Exposure to News